1. Definition and Types of Bioflavonoids

 2. Inhibition of Angiotensin-Converting Enzyme (ACE): Some bioflavonoids have been found to inhibit the activity of ACE, an enzyme that plays a key role in the regulation of blood pressure.

-3. Antioxidant Activity: By neutralizing free radicals, Citrus bioflavonoids can protect the blood vessel linings from oxidative damage, which is a factor in the development of hypertension.
+3. Antioxidant Activity: By neutralizing free radicals, citrus bioflavonoids can protect the blood vessel linings from oxidative damage, which is a factor in the development of hypertension.

 4. Anti-Inflammatory Effects: Inflammation is linked to high blood pressure, and the anti-inflammatory properties of bioflavonoids may help reduce this risk.